davecranwell/davecranwell.github.io/_posts/2015-03-24-front-end-overload.md

 My suspicion is that what many of the authors of these anxiety posts don't explain, is that they follow their peers too avidly.
 In answering _"How do you keep up?"_ I've seen suggestions of the best people/accounts/feeds to follow as a way of filtering the noise.
 Very rarely have I see this question answered with my answer: _"Why do you have to keep up?"_.

+Part of keeping up with tech is picking your battles.
+One of the more reasonable worries as an FE developer concerns changing job.
+Many of the jobs posted these days mention specific frameworks.
+If you don't know that framework and your employer doesn't have time or inclination to let you learn it, how can you leave?
+You want to leave because you want to experience the new and shiney, but you can't find time to learn that thing which qualifies you for that dream job - it's like you're held hostage by your employer!

 Imposter Syndrome is what I suffer from most. _"I can't justify being here, I'm replaceable, just look at all these over-achievers around me!
-I know, I'll learn EVERYTHING to make myself indispensible!"_
+I know, I'll learn EVERYTHING to make myself indispensible!"_.

 Twitter is to mostly to blame for this.
 I keep an eye on [Hacker News](https://news.ycombinator.com/news), [A List Apart](A List Apart), [Codrops](http://tympanus.net/codrops/) et al, but the real problem is Twitter.
 I can't control what sites choose to write about, but I've **chosen** to follow those Twitter accounts and all they do is make my own achievements feel reduced.